 Private Property

-The situation of small businesses was structurally very complicated even before the present administration.
-First, there are significant problems in defining the property of individuals and small businesses at the micro level, a factor linked to inefficiency and corruption within the administrative and judicial systems.
-Additionally, many small and microbusinesses function informally and do not register their firms, pay taxes or register their workers because they cannot afford to do so and do not see the advantage.
+Moreover, the situation of small businesses is structurally complex.
+Significant problems exist in defining individuals’ and small businesses’ property at the micro level, a situation linked to inefficiency and corruption in the administrative and judicial systems.
+Additionally, many small and microbusinesses operate informally and do not register their firms, pay taxes or register their workers because they cannot afford to do so.
 This makes them vulnerable to extortion by trade unions, tax collectors and the police.

 Property rights